Scale Invariance Breaking and Discrete Phase Invariance in Few-Body Problems: Few-body examples

 In this polar coordinate system, the action of the group $\mathbb{Z}$ on the coordinates is given by $(r,\theta,\bm{\xi}_{2})\to(r,\theta+2n\pi,\bm{\xi}_{2})$.
 Hence, the center-of-mass wavefunction $\phi(\bm{\xi}_{2})$ remains unchanged while the relative wavefunction $\psi(r,\theta)$ undergoes the following twisted boundary condition:

 It is now clear that $\psi$ is a multivalued function of $\theta$ with the branch-point singularity at $r=0$.
 Physically, the boundary condition \eqref{eq:59} describes the Aharonov-Bohm phase for a two-particle trajectory winding around the ``magnetic'' flux $n$ times, where the flux is penetrating through $r=0$ and proportional to $\alpha$.
+As in the case of identical anyons, this Aharonov-Bohm phase could be realized by the Wilczek's charge-flux picture \cite{Wilczek:1981du,Wilczek:1982wy}.

 Now let us apply the above topological analysis to the scale invariance breaking in two-body problems.
 As the simplest example of scale-invariant two-body Hamiltonian, let us take the following free Hamiltonian: